BrandB123/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors

-This game of rock, paper, scissors that is to be played in the console.
-It was built with boilerplate html and some basic JavaScript concepts.
-This demonstrates an understanding of basic JS syntax, such as variables, functions, conditional statements, return values, loops, etc.
+This is a game of rock, paper, scissors that was originally designed to be played in the console and was updated with a very basic UI for interaction from the webpage.
+It was built with basic html and some basic JavaScript concepts.
+This demonstrates an understanding of foundational JS syntax, such as variables, functions, conditional statements, return values, loops, DOM manipulation, eventListeners, etc.